btzr-io/godot-aria/README.md

 ### Features
 - Accessible html page template.
 - Notifiy changes or important alerts to screen readers.
-- Restore or gain focus with TAB / TAB SHIFT navigation.
+- Restore or gain focus with tab / shift + tab navigation.
 - Focus can leave the canvas element to navigate other content on the web page.

 ## Installation
 Just add the addons folder to your project and enable the plugin.